 Salt Spring Island is a perfect island for spending the weekend and sampling local beverages.
 Once you’ve moored your boat either get ready for a tasting adventure.
 Whether or not you’ve brought over your bicycle and are planning to get some exercise, there’s still options for travelling around the island either via a taxi, or by renting a vehicle.
 Vehicle rentals are at Salt Spring Island Car Rentals are reasonable and involves far less hills you need do pedal, or you can try taking a combination of walking and taxi.
+Either sample beverages around the island, or pickup a bottle to savor later and store it in you onboard wine bag.

 1. Salt Spring Vineyards